kraken-php/docs/events.md

 <a name="event-loop"></a>
 ### Event-Loop

-In event-driven application keeping track and ordering the events might become quite troublesome task, especially when events transfering start to become mainly non-blocking.
+In event-driven application keeping track and ordering the events might become quite troublesome task, especially when events transferring start to become mainly non-blocking.
 To aid you with this problem, Kraken provides you its custom event-loop implementation, which acts as a central location for registering and ordering interests.

 The event loop schedules listeners, runs timers, handles signals, and polls streams for pending reads and available writes.
 There are several event loop backgrounds available depending on your application environment.
 The `Kraken\Loop\Model\SelectLoop` is the basic one using PHP `stream_select` function.
 It will work on any PHP installation, but is not as performant as other available models.
 You can change this model to another via `loop.model` configuration option.
 All event loops implement `Kraken\Loop\LoopInterface` and provide the same features.